Peg words—remember lists and numbers#

 While you could make up a word each time you needed one for a number greater than ten, other people have made the job easier.
 They’ve come up with a predefined set of peg words for the numbers ten to one hundred.
 Here are the peg words for ten to twenty:

-I’ve included a full set of peg words for twenty to one hundred in the text box on page 101.
+I’ve included a full set of peg words for twenty to one hundred in the text box on page further down this page.

 Memorizing more of the standard peg words helps you use them more efficiently.
 I believe that knowing the peg word for the numbers one to one hundred is a good standard to achieve.
 That way you have a good range to use without having to think of a key word that matches the numbers every time.